-CRiTiCALL Cork is a new initiative to support people emerging from domestic violence circumstances compounded by the Covid-19 pandemic.
-The initiative was launched in Dublin and is now being replicated in Cork City and County.
+CRiTiCALL Cork is an initiative to support people emerging from and experiencing domestic violence circumstances compounded by the Covid-19 pandemic.

 CRiTiCALL Cork is a collaboration between Cork Volunteer Centre and Safe Ireland which has 6 members in Cork as follows;